 Whilst the supergraphic that covers the marketing technology landscape might be a nice way to articulate the size and complexity of the environment, it is a bibliography, not a strategy.

-We have seen many marketing departments over-implement technology to the point of chaos and internal confusion – this is not how marketers will align their strategy to the wider business.
-There is a martech arms race fought by the vendors, and this is not something that you need to replicate in your organisation.
+We've seen many marketing departments over-implement technology to the point of chaos and internal confusion – this is not how marketers will align their strategy to the wider business.
+There's a martech arms race fought by the vendors, and this is not something that you need to replicate in your organisation.

 2. Start with the outcomes first